What is collision and body-shop equipment worth?

 What drives the value

 Two shops with the same equipment list can appraise very differently.
-Spray booths and frame machines are the anchor assets, and their value turns on condition, code compliance and the cost to remove and re-install fixed equipment.
-OEM certification has become a major driver: as automakers require specific welders, measuring systems and ADAS calibration to keep a certification, compliant current equipment holds value and obsolete tools that no longer meet a program fall away.
-ADAS calibration capability in particular has shifted from optional to essential, so current systems support value while older diagnostic gear does not.
+Spray booths and frame machines are the anchor assets; their value turns on condition, code compliance and the cost to remove and re-install fixed equipment.
+OEM certification has become a major driver.
+Automakers now require specific welders, measuring systems and ADAS calibration rigs to keep a certification, so compliant current equipment holds value and tools a program has dropped fall away.
+ADAS calibration in particular has shifted from optional to essential: current systems support value, older diagnostic gear does not.

 Installation and what conveys